-For Proposal No. 1, the eight nominees receiving the greatest number of affirmative votes of the shares entitled to be voted for them will be elected as directors to serve for one-year terms and until their respective successors are duly elected and qualified.
+For Proposal No. 1, the seven nominees receiving the greatest number of affirmative votes of the shares entitled to be voted for them will be elected as directors to serve for one-year terms or until their respective successors are duly elected and qualified.
 Abstentions are not counted for the purpose of the election of directors, and neither abstentions nor broker non-votes will have any effect on the voting results.

-Approval of Proposals No. 2 and No. 3 requires the affirmative vote of a majority of the shares voting thereon at the Annual Meeting.
-The vote on Proposal No. 2, the approval of the Company's named executive officer compensation, is a non-binding advisory vote only.
+Approval of Proposals No. 2, No. 3 and No. 4 requires the affirmative vote of a majority of the shares voting thereon at the Annual Meeting.
+Each of the vote on Proposal No. 2, the approval of the Company's named executive officer compensation, and the vote on Proposal No. 3, the approval of the frequency of the advisory vote on executive compensation, is a non-binding advisory vote only.
 Abstentions and broker non-votes are not treated as votes cast.
-Accordingly, neither abstentions nor broker non-votes, if applicable, will affect the outcome of the voting on Proposals No. 2 or No. 3.
-Since Proposal No. 3 is a "routine" proposal, we do not expect any broker non-votes to occur with respect to this proposal.
+Accordingly, neither abstentions nor broker non-votes, if applicable, will affect the outcome of the voting on Proposals No. 2, No. 3 or No. 4.
+Since Proposal No. 4 is a "routine" proposal, we do not expect any broker non-votes to occur with respect to this proposal.

-If a submitted proxy does not specify how to vote, the shares represented by that proxy will be considered to be voted FOR each of the eight nominees recommended by the Board in Proposal No. 1, and FOR each of Proposals No. 2 and No. 3.
+If a submitted proxy does not specify how to vote, the shares represented by that proxy will be considered to be voted FOR each of the seven nominees recommended by the Board in Proposal No. 1, FOR each of Proposals No. 2 and No. 4 and for "ONE YEAR" on Proposal No. 3.
 Unless a stockholder provides instructions to withhold discretionary voting authority, the appointed proxies may use their discretion to vote on any other matters properly brought before the meeting.
 As of the date of this Proxy Statement, the Company knows of no matter that will be presented for consideration at the Annual Meeting other than those matters discussed in this Proxy Statement.